MicrosoftDocs/xamarin-docs/docs/android/platform/binding-kotlin-library/walkthrough.md

 ![GitHub BubblePicker demo](walkthrough-images/github-bubblepicker-demo.gif)

-1. Download [the source code](https://github.com/igalata/Bubble-Picker/archive/develop.zip) from GitHub for the library and unpack it to a local folder Bubble-Picker.
+1. Download [the source code](https://github.com/igalata/Bubble-Picker/archive/develop.zip) from GitHub for the library and unpack it to a local folder **Bubble-Picker**.

-1. Launch the Android Studio and select **"Open an existing Android Studio project"** menu option choosing the Bubble-Picker local folder:
+1. Launch the Android Studio and select **Open an existing Android Studio project** menu option choosing the Bubble-Picker local folder:

     ![Android Studio Open Project](walkthrough-images/android-studio-open-project.png)

 1. Verify that the Android Studio is up to date including Gradle.
 The source code can be successfully built on Android Studio v3.5.3, Gradle v5.4.1.
 Instructions on how to update Gradle to the latest Gradle version [could be found here](https://gradle.org/install/).

 1. Verify that required Android SDK is installed.
 The source code requires Android SDK v25.
-Open **"Tools -> SDK Manager"** menu option to install SDK components.
+Open **Tools > SDK Manager** menu option to install SDK components.

 1. Update and synchronize the main **build.gradle** configuration file located at the root of the project folder: